Restricted to subpolar and polar waters above the Arctic Circle

 Suborder Odontoceti (toothed whales), Family Monodontidae (white whales)

 Beluga whales are restricted to the Arctic Ocean and adjacent waters.
 They feed in shallow, coastal waters during the summer and near the ice edge [link] in winter.
 Some populations undergo long, seasonal migrations, while others are more resident in nature.
 They eat a variety of fish and invertebrate prey.
 Killer whales and polar bears have been known to attack and eat beluga whales.
-Scientists believe that belugas may swim far into ice-covered waters to avoid Killer Whales but that this may put them in greater risk of predation by Polar Bears.
+Scientists believe that belugas may swim far into ice-covered waters to avoid orcas but that this may put them in greater risk of predation by polar bears.
 When hunting belugas, polar bears use their incredible strength to pull them onto the ice surface whenever they come to a hole to breathe.

 Occasionally, belugas can be observed far inland, swimming up coastal rivers as far as hundreds of miles.
 Scientists do not know if these trips into freshwater are for feeding or for other purposes, but belugas are apparently unafraid of very shallow water.
 In fact, some individuals have been known to survive being stranded/beached by patiently waiting for the return of the high tide.
 Belugas are also known for their loud, clear vocalizations.
 They often “sing,” and can even be heard above the ocean surface by people in boats or onshore.